TonyMane/caddis/insect_compare.md

 rename "s/L001_R1_001/1/" ./second_run/*
 rename "s/L001_R2_001/2/" ./second_run/*
 ```
 There should be 90 individual samples.
-But check this:
+But check this by counting the forward and reverse reads.
 ```
 ls -l | grep -c "1.fastq.gz"
+90

+ls -l | grep -c "2.fastq.gz"
 90
 ```
 Ok, looks good.
 We can now run the data through dada2.
 The below lines, 9, should run quickly.